ARE YOU HOSTING THE CAMP FACE-TO-FACE OR ONLINE THIS YEAR?

 WHO IS THE SUMMER CAMP FOR?

 We believe in young kids’ ability.
 They can learn knowledge and skills associated with STEM once they are properly guided and supported.
-We target elementary level students entering grades 3 to 6 in this camp.
+We enroll elementary students entering grades 3 to 6 in Fall semester in this camp.

 IS THERE A RESEARCH ASPECT OF THIS PROJECT?